Can Chickens Eat Pumpkin Seeds? Everything You Should Know!

 - Increased Antioxidants: Sprouted seeds contain higher antioxidants, which support overall immune health and reduce oxidative stress.

-Sprouted Pumpkin seeds can be a great addition to your chickens’ diet, offering nutritional benefits while being gentle on their digestive systems.
+Sprouted nuts/beans can be a great addition to your chickens’ diet, offering nutritional benefits while being gentle on their digestive systems.

 Can Chickens Eat Baked Pumpkin Seeds?

-Chickens can technically eat baked Pumpkin seeds, but it’s generally not recommended.
+Chickens can technically eat baked foods, but it’s generally not recommended.
 Here’s why:

-- Nutrient Loss: Baking Pumpkin seeds at high temperatures can cause a loss of essential nutrients like vitamins and antioxidants, reducing their nutritional value.
+- Nutrient Loss: Baking at high temperatures can cause a loss of essential nutrients like vitamins and antioxidants, reducing their nutritional value.

 - Tough Texture: Baking can harden the seeds, making it more difficult for chickens, significantly smaller or younger ones, to digest and chew properly.